 Planning and researching the residences constitutes an important and fundamental aspect of my work.
-There are approximately 9 million people living in Israel today, with estimates that by 2040 it will be home to over 16 million people.
-Israeli population is growing and the demand for accommodation is increasing.
-The accommodation deficiency has grown and the government’s goal is to add 100,000 apartments every year.
-There are currently fewer than 40,000 apartments being built in Israel every year.
-It is the grayest of areas in Israeli architecture, with hardly any innovation in planning, approach and construction technology.
-I therefore chose to focus on this area as well, to develop it and specialize in it.
+There are approximately 9 million people living in Israel today, and it is estimated that by 2040 the country will be home to over 16 million people.
+The Israeli population is growing and the demand for housing is increasing accordingly.
+The housing deficiency has grown and the government’s goal is to add 100,000 apartments every year; currently, fewer than 40,000 apartments being built in Israel every year.
+This is the most lacklustre aspect of Israeli architecture, with hardly any innovation in planning, approach, and construction technology.
+For that reason, I chose to focus on this area as well, to develop and specialize in it.

-In the first years of my work, I worked on inspection and construction of detached housing and planned dozens of homes.
-Since then I have planned hundreds of residential units in dozens of buildings, but chose to brand my firm as a boutique office and choose projects which I can impact and where I can promote and develop methods and ideas which overlap my worldview.
-As part of my perception, I plan residential buildings from the inside out and from the outside in, while creating an interaction between them.
-I often go back to the urban zoning desk in order to change zoning laws, generate new programs, new innovative types of common residences, dissolve the traditional residential unit, privatize and redefine the boundaries between the various uses – public, semi-public and private, and create flexibility between the various needs of residents, family unit types and different demographics, a working environment in the residential space, community and more.
+In the first years of my work, I worked on inspection and construction of detached housing units and planned dozens of homes.
+Since then, I have planned hundreds of residential units in dozens of buildings, but chose to brand my firm as a boutique office so that I can choose projects in which I can have a real impact and can promote and develop methods and ideas that overlap my worldview.
+As part of my approach, I plan residential buildings from the inside out and from the outside in, while creating an interaction between them.
+I often go back to the urban zoning desk in order to change zoning laws, create new programs and new innovative types of shared residences, dissolve the traditional residential unit, privatize and redefine the boundaries between various uses – public, semi-public and private, and create flexibility between the various needs of residents, family unit types and different demographics, a working environment in the residential space, community and more.
 The goals I aspire to are: a.
-To blur and even eliminate the boundaries between the various uses and create living spaces that are not defined by their zoning use but allow around the clock use by the individual living in them. b.
-Creating flexibility which allows the above to be efficiently, ideally and completely implemented. c.
-Tying the disciplines relevant to man’s life, like technology, psychology, community and social relationships, intimacy, livelihood, employment, leisure, creativity, health and sustainability. d.
-Switching from low-tech to high-tech, implementing construction technology during construction, maintenance and in day-to-day life.
+To blur and even eliminate the boundaries between the various uses and create living spaces that are not defined by their zoning use but allow around-the-clock use by their individual residents. b.
+Creating flexibility, for the efficient, ideal, and complete implementation of the above. c.
+Tying the disciplines relevant to a person’s life, like technology, psychology, community, and social relationships, intimacy, livelihood, employment, leisure, creativity, health and sustainability. d.
+The transition from low-tech to high-tech, implementing construction technology during construction, maintenance and in day-to-day life.

-In my portfolio summary I elected to present a number of projects: Ben-Atar, Hovevey Zion, Vitkin, Nezer Sirani, 166 Dizengoff, 166 Mohaliver, 138-140 Alenby, the Beit Klal project.
+In my portfolio, I have decided to present a number of projects: Ben-Atar, Hovevey Zion, Vitkin, Nezer Sirani, 166 Dizengoff, 166 Mohaliver, 138-140 Alenby, the Beit Klal project.
 Additional projects (partial list).
 Tel Aviv: 22 Shenkin, 24 Shenkin, 56 Shenkin, Rothschild, 2 Simta Plonit, 4 Levontin, Simtat Ha’Atad, 14 Mapo, Amzaleg, Ahva, 2 Dov Hoz, 8 Pinsker, 78 Allenby, 98 Allenby, 40 Allenby, 10 Pinsker, 36 Pinsker, Borochov, 45 Yehuda Ha’Levi, 38 Ha’Yarkon, 28 Dizengofff, 268 Dizengofff, Dizengofff corner of Zidon, 296 Dizengofff, 1 Shir, 12016 Brody.
 Ramat Ha’Sharon: Mitham Ha’Zeirim, Ha’Avoda, 7 Be’Reshit.
 Raanana: 16-18 Arlozorov, 42 Rambam.
 Ramat Gan: Sharet St.

-Public buildings, hotels, student dormitories, commerce and offices:
+Public buildings, hotels, student dormitories, commerce and offices